 In year 12, this specification introduces new topics as well as building on previous studies from GCSE.
-We learn about fascinating particles such as leptons and quarks.
+We learn about measurement and errors, sub-atomic particles such as leptons and quarks.
 We explore quantum phenomena, including some of Einstein's most important ideas.
-We develop our
+We develop our knowledge of electricity and mechanics from GCSE.
+We introduce materials science and learn about the nature of waves and light in considerable detail.

-In the second year, we develop our knowledge of mechanics to include circular motion, simple harmonic motion and momentum.
-We explore the nature of electric, magnetic and gravitational fields and learn about nuclear processes and thermal Physics.
+In the second year, we develop our knowledge of mechanics to include circular motion, simple harmonic motion, and momentum.
+We explore the nature of electric, magnetic, and gravitational fields and learn about nuclear processes and thermal Physics.
 In addition, we complete an optional unit of study chosen by the class teacher.